sarayu1220padu/MICRO-IIT-INTERNSHIP/README.md

 Folder: Project 2 -  Calculator.py

+- Project 3: Password Generator 🔐

+Description: A secure tool that creates strong, random passwords based on user-defined criteria like length and character types.
+It helps protect user accounts by generating complex and hard-to-guess passwords.

+Folder: Project 3 - PasswordGenerator.py

-- Project 3:  Number Guessing Game 🔢
+Project 4:  Number Guessing Game 🔢

 Description:An interactive game where the player guesses a randomly generated number within a specified range.
 It provides feedback on whether the guess is too high, too low, or correct, adding an element of challenge.

-Folder: Project 3 -  NumberGuessingGame.py

-- Project 4: Password Generator 🔐

-Description: A secure tool that creates strong, random passwords based on user-defined criteria like length and character types.
-It helps protect user accounts by generating complex and hard-to-guess passwords.

-Folder: Project 4 - PasswordGenerator.py
+Folder: Project 4 -  NumberGuessingGame.py

 - Project 5: Tic-Tac-Toe Game ❌⭕